rlite/rlite/README.md

 * **rinaperf**, a multi-threaded client/server application for network throughput and latency performance measurement.
 Use `rinaperf -h` to see the available commmands.
+This program is described in section 7.3.
 * **rina-echo-async**, a single-threaded client/server application
                        implementing a echo service using only
-                       non-blocking I/O. This application is able to allocate and manage multiple flows in parallel, without using blocking allocation or blocking I/O.
+                       non-blocking I/O. This application is able to allocate and manage multiple flows in parallel, without using blocking allocation or blocking I/O. This program is described in section 7.4.
 * **rina-gw**, a deamon program implementing a gateway between a TCP/IP network and a RINA network.
 * **iporinad**, a daemon program which is able to tunnel IP traffic over